nxrvl/blog-posts/20221211_Use_drone_to_deploy_docker_image.md

 description:

 ---

-# Using drone to deploy docker image
+# Using Drone to deploy docker image via ssh

 For my small pet project to learn about RabbitMQ I also wanted to create CI/CD pipeline using Drone on my home server.
 So I have two very simple microservice written in Python.
 One of them every day calculates how many days past since I meet my girlfriend and sends this information to RabbitMQ queue.
 The second one reads this information from the queue and sends it to Telegram chat.